 Last year, number of big name retailers, including Walmart, Sears, and Toys R Us – made the jump from Black Friday to Thanksgiving night hours.
 That prompted a little ode to Black Friday from me.

-Whether its 8pm, 9pm, or midnight, it doesn’t really matter.
+And whether its 8pm, 9pm, or midnight, it doesn’t really matter.
 The message has clearly been sent: “We retailers care more about driving a tiny bit more profit than we care about our employees spending a holiday with their families.”

 Is it more of a case of greed or desperation on behalf of these retailers?